 "The hon.
 Gentleman asked specifically about the work that we will be doing on resilience, which is also for the United Nations.
 Resilience takes many forms, but one of the most important is the crops that are sown, the ways in which they are sown and the way that the land is used.
 That is an important part of the work that we are doing—helping farmers to make use of the land in a way that gives them the best resilience to these kinds of climate shocks."

-On 22nd March, Patrick Grady MP tabled a Motion mirroring the Scottish Parliament motion, and we are confident this will likewise receive all party support from Scottish MPs.
+On 22nd March, Patrick Grady MP tabled a Motion mirroring the Scottish Parliament motion, which has received strong cross party support, especially from Scottish MPs.